New Products Spotlight

 Multimedia Walls and Moveable Meeting Spaces Maximize Space

 SnapCab has announced the launch of two systems: the SnapCab Portal and the SnapCab Pod.
 Designed to help businesses and organizations maximize resources, space, and functionality, the Portal and Pod combine design, specification and assembly ease to offer solutions.
 The SnapCab Portal enables clients to utilize their technology.
-The Portal features a 65-inch SUHD Samsung TV with Quantum Dot nano-crystal technology and 4K high definition.
+The Portal features a 65-inch SUHD TV with Quantum Dot nano-crystal technology and 4K high definition.
 The entire surface is made of Corning Gorilla Glass and provides a whiteboard surface.
 It also boasts integrated speakers using Corning Gorilla Glass, full HDMI, WiFi and Bluetooth connectivity.
 Customers can integrate the technology they want and need.
 Walls become interactive experiences.

 From elevator interiors to open office and conference rooms SnapCab is changing the environment we work in.